 Darrell Johnson, Business Manager Office: 575-637-7295 firstname.lastname@example.org

 The Assistant District Engineer for Construction, is responsible for all construction engineering and employee activities.
-Included in her charge are eight construction field crews, Materials Testing Lab, Audit Unit and Office Support Team.
-Together they assure that projects are finished within time limits and according to mandates of the Construction Letting Schedules.
-Ms. Fanning ensures that road construction projects performed by independent contractors are done according to plan specifications and special provisions.
-She governs the projects by providing project inspections, records auditing, materials testing and awarding contract payment for completed work.
+Included in his charge are construction field crews, Materials Testing Lab, Audit Unit and Office Support Team.
+Together they assure that projects are finished within time limits and according to mandates of the Construction letting schedules.
+The ADE ensures that road construction projects performed by independent contractors are done according to plan specifications and special provisions.
+This individual governs the projects by providing project inspections, records auditing, materials testing and awarding contract payment for completed work.

 The Assistant District Engineer for Maintenance is responsible for overseeing the maintenance of the entire southeastern quarter of the state.
 Our roadway responsibility covers the 8+ counties of: Otero, Eddy, Lea, Chaves, Roosevelt, Lincoln, De Baca, Curry and part of Torrance, encompassing 7500 lane miles.
 We have 16 Maintenance Patrols in addition to Support Crews who are able to maintain our roadways by: Road maintenance/repair, snow removal, maintain borrow pits, bridge maintenance/repair, Fencing Agreements, Maintenance Agreements, Product Demonstration, Highway Abandonments, Stockpile Agreements, Abandoned Vehicles, Vegetation/Herbicide, maintaining 3 Rest Areas, mowing, signage and fence and guardrail repair.